SwarnaKishore/modal-ai-chat/README.md

 The browser only calls the Next.js API route.
 The Modal endpoint and API key stay on the server.

+Request flow:

+1. The browser sends chat messages to the Next.js `/api/chat` route.
+2. The API route checks the daily IP limit.
+3. The API route forwards the request to Modal using the server-side API key.
+4. Modal runs vLLM on a GPU and streams tokens back.
+5. The browser renders the streamed response as Markdown.

 ## Stack

 - **Next.js**: chat UI and `/api/chat` proxy.